 Our second favorite Halloween activity involves scaring the socks off ourselves, and what better way to do that than a tour of a real haunted house?
 There’s no fake blood made out of ketchup or peeled grapes meant to signify eyeballs in the Santa Barbara Mission.
 With over 5000 former church members buried behind the church, you never know who you will encounter; but never fear—they are all friendly ghosts!

 Embrace your inner nerd and dress up as your favorite superhero or villain at Blush Restaurant & Lounge on Halloween Night. $100 gift cards will be given to the best costume in each category, and the drinks and food will be delicious!

 Spooky good times are done right in Santa Barbara, and if you are staying in one of our luxurious and elegant Paradise Retreats vacation homes over Santa Barbara Halloween weekend, you are already ahead of the game!
 It’s never too late to start planning for next year’s activities, however, so book yours today and start planning your costume now!

 Santa Barbara has quickly become one of the most visited places in all of California.
 This is because it offers a little bit of everything, from the excitement of a bustling downtown to the peace and beauty of the outdoors.
 This September, however, it will be one of the most visited places in California because of all the great events that the city is putting on.
-Here are some of the events in Santa Barbara that should not be missed!
+Here are some of the Santa Barbara September events that should not be missed!

 25th Annual California Lemon Festival